liuzhenyu-yyy/Game-of-the-Amazons-AI/README.md

 # Game of the Amazons AI
- A simple DFS-based bot for the Game of the Amazons.
+ A simple DFS-based bot for the Game of the Amazons, with optimized scoring function.